mguidoti/grazia-festschrift/README.md

 - grazia-festschrift-tb_stats-taxon_authority_names.csv
 - grazia-festschrift-tb_stats-treatCit_cited_authors.csv

 Edit main.py to indicate the path to this folder.
-Finally, navigate to this aforementioned folder using your terminal of preference and run `pipenv run python main.py`.
+Finally, navigate to the aforementioned folder using your terminal of preference and run `pipenv run python main.py`.

 ## License